liquity/dev/README.md

 docker run --name liquity -d --rm -p 3000:80 liquity/dev-frontend
 ```

-This will start serving Dev UI using HTTP on port 3000.
+This will start serving your frontend using HTTP on port 3000.
 If everything went well, you should be able to open http://localhost:3000/ in your browser.
 To use a different port, just replace 3000 with your desired port number.

 To stop the service: